neslieda/aircraft/README.md

 # Airplane Tracking System

+⚠️ ## IMPORTANT NOTICE
+This is a private project.
+For access to videos and labeled images, please contact: nesliedayurek@gmail.com

 ## Overview
 A sophisticated computer vision system leveraging YOLO (You Only Look Once) object detection to track and monitor aircraft movements and passenger bridge operations at airports.
 The system provides real-time analytics for aircraft parking duration, bridge connection times, and overall runway occupancy.